 The other day we lost one of the greatest minds of our time, and I have been getting a lot of messages about it.
 Just to clarify a few things, Stephen Hawking and I weren’t actually fierce academic rivals.
 I never met the man.
 As far as I am aware, he has always conceded I make an infinitely better BBQ Pulled Pork.
 Unfortunately, his recipes only worked in theory.

 During the summertime, I enjoy spending a lazy Saturday smoking a pork shoulder to make authentic BBQ Pulled Pork.
 However, not everyone has 8 hours free to fuss over a smoker all day.
 Enter the Instant Pot.
 Your family can enjoy great barbecue flavor in a fraction of the time and effort.

 Instant Pot is a new cooking appliance that combines the ease of a slow cooker with the speed of a pressure cooker.
 Meals that once took hours can be prepared in minutes.
 It is no wonder why this multitasking appliance has taken the world by storm.
 I was initially skeptical of it, thinking it was a fad, but I promise you, it is here to stay.

 The Instant Pot can saute, pressure cook, slow cook, steam and more.
-If you don’t already have one in your kitchen, click here to order an Instant Pot (Amazon affiliate link).
+If you don’t already have one in your kitchen, order an Instant Pot.
 If you are still on the fence, just read the 27,000+ Amazon reviews.

 How to Make Instant Pot Pulled Pork